lucasdoell/t2-template/README.md

 - An SEO component for easy meta tags
 - A configurable OG Image Generation API route using [@vercel/og](https://vercel.com/docs/concepts/functions/edge-functions/og-image-generation)
 - Custom `_document.tsx` and `_app.tsx` files
+- Commit message linting for better commit messages (see below for information)
 - Recommended extensions for better DX

 Feel free to add node modules as the project needs.
 This template is meant to be a starting point for your project, not a finished product.
 Therefore, modules such as tRPC and Prisma are not included, as they may not be necessary for simple websites.
 If you would like to create a project with those configured by default, check out [create-t3-app](https://github.com/t3-oss/create-t3-app).

+This project evolves and grows as my own projects do.
+The tooling is chosen based on what I actually use for my own projects, as I use this template for every new project.
+If you have any suggestions, feel free to open an issue or PR.

 ## Getting Started